Hadesal/codeCoolPowerGroupe/chapter2/Stringintaor/README.md

 2. Use the `toUpperCase()` function to make all letters of a string big case or the `toLowerCase()` function to make all letters small case.

 ### trim()
-Try to make the `weiredSentence` readable again.
+Try to make the `weirdSentence` readable again.

 1. Use the `trim()` function to remove the unnecessary spaces.
 2. Use your experience from the `replace()` task to change the `|` to ` `
-3. Call the function `checkTheWeiredSentence()`, pass the corrected string and check the output of the function with a console log.
+3. Call the function `checkTheWeirdSentence()`, pass the corrected string and check the output of the function with a console log.
 If you transformed the sentence correctly it should show you a nice message.

 ### slice()
 The `animalMatrix` contains one animal in each row.
 Use the `slice()` function to get them and make a console log for them.